⚡ Free · No Signup · Instant Copy

 Can I remove or undo Zalgo text?

 Yes.
-You can clean Zalgo text by stripping out all the Unicode combining characters, which leaves just the original letters behind.
+Use the Zalgo Text Decoder above.
+Paste in the corrupted text and it strips out all the Unicode combining characters, leaving just the original letters behind.
 People sometimes call this "un-Zalgo."
 It's handy when you need a readable version for search engines, screen readers, or saving clean text in your CMS.

 07 More Text Tools